Karen Lancaume: Career

 In 1996, to escape their crippling debts, at Franck's suggestion, the couple began working as a couple in pornographic films.
 In the film L'Indécente aux enfer (1997) she for the first time performed unsimulated sex scenes with other partners.
 The couple divorced shortly after.
 Following their divorce, Franck quit the pornographic film industry but Karen continued to appear in pornographic films both in Europe and the United States.
 Lancaume's debut in the United States was in Private Gold 25 - When the Night Falls.

 Her appearances alternated between the two continents, working with producers Elegant Angel, Wicked Pictures and Sin City, and directors Marc Dorcel, Mario Salieri, Andrew Blake, Alain Payet, Alessandro Del Mar, and Luca Damiano.

 She appeared in Exhibitions 1999 (John B. Root, 1998), a pornographic film shot as a documentary on the porn scene, which combined interviews with the protagonists.
 Lancaume came to feel distaste for her work, saying in an interview: "I was covered in spunk, wet, freezing to death and no one even offered me a towel.
 When the scene ends, you are worthless."

 In 1999, she exhibited at the Cannes Film Festival, and met Virginie Despentes, who was seeking actresses to perform explicit unsimulated sex in her first film Baise-moi (Fuck Me, Virginie Despentes and Coralie Trinh Thi, 2000).
 In addition to Lancaume, Raffaëla Anderson, another French porn actress, was also chosen.
-The film is based on the novel by Despentes, which narrates the encounter between Nadine (Karen) and Manu (Raffaëla) and her subsequent flight, transformed into an vengeance against society and the male gender.
+The film is based on the novel by Despentes, which narrates the encounter between Nadine (Karen) and Manu (Raffaëla) and her subsequent flight, transformed into vengeance against society and the male gender.

 Despentes described her début as a feminist argument in the style of Thelma and Louise but with real sex scenes, rape and murder.
 Following the film, Anderson decided to pursue a career in mainstream film, while Lancaume started easing her workload compared to previous years.
 She eventually abandoned the pornographic industry in 2002, after six years in the business.